 The "BXDS MaxV motors" application can controls most motors one the beamline, with some overlap with the BXDS user application.
-For this beamline controls for components in the POE! are under the VME1604-01 tab while those for the motor on the translation table on in VME1604-02.
+For this beamline controls for components in the POE1 are under the VME1604-01 tab while those for the motor on the translation table on in VME1604-02.
 Within this tab the POE1 tab has controls for the HE slits (also controllable from BXDS User app) and the HE mono.
 Selecting the SOE2 tab will bring up the translation table controls.
 Generally it is best to use the pseudo motor control only by imputing the desired angle, as described in section 4.1.
 There is a "crossslide switch" indicator circle on this screen which should not be lit up green.
 If it become green this means the front and back of the translation table are misaligned.
 If this happens contact the controls group for assistance.
+The Eiger detector motorized stage controls are also located in the SOE2 tab of the MaxV application.

-SPEC can also be used to control any of the motors on the translation table.
+SPEC can also be used to control most of the motors on the translation table.
 It has some overlap with the MaxV motors and can also be used to execute scans and macros.
 It can be found inside the SPEC folder on the desktop of the beamline computer.
-Typing "wa" will show all the variables and there current positions.
+Typing "wa" will show all the variables and their current positions.
 The most basic commands are "mv" followed by the variable and then a value, which moves that motor to a position of the value entered.
 The command "mvr" is similar but makes relative moves instead of absolute.
 SPEC can also be used to trigger the detector and scans can be done using macros to assist in beam alignment.
 A longer list of commands is posted at the beamline and on the website.

 There is also an app called SOE2 App that is used for easier changing energy.
-It can storedpre-calibrated mono and table positions and return to them, automating the energy change process.
+It can stored pre-calibrated mono and table positions and return to them, automating the energy change process.
 It can also be used to easily select a filter.